 After the initial visit, we encourage you, when time permits, to make an unannounced follow-up visit.
 It is best, however, to avoid extremely busy times in any home or facility, such as meal time or early morning hours.

 Once you have chosen a home or facility give your Care Service Options senior care consultant a call so we can continue to be available to you for additional questions and recommendations.
-Normally, within a couple of weeks after placement we will do an unannounced visit to the facility.
+Normally, within 3 to 4 weeks after placement we will do an unannounced visit to the facility.
 We welcome you to call us with any concerns, problems, and also your “Gee, we really like this place” comments.